WeConnectArchive/WeWorkSandbox-lingo/README.md

 Lingo at it's most basic is a type-safe query builder and bundled execution framework that ensures your SQL queries and commands are accurate and safe, and checks all the Go SQL errors for you.

-The idea is not to write an ORM.
-Lingos' main two goals is to (1) help build dynamic queries, and (2) quickly write code to execute those queries against a `sql.DB`.
+The idea is not to write an ORM but instead to help (1) build dynamic queries, and (2) quickly write code to execute those queries against a `sql.DB`.
 The frameworks for the two concepts can be used together, separately, or you can use either or.
 It is up to you!